wp-plugins/filmgetter/readme.txt

 * Added feature add movie in admin section.

 == Upgrade Notice ==

+= 0.1.2 =
+no database errors fixed in this, no need to update, if you have already update in 0.1.1

 = 0.1.1 =
 Fixed a error in the database (see more info in the changelog), fixed a function to fix it, just upload the new version and go in to the admin page and click on the button in the Update plugin section.